megnergit/AWS_GitHub_Actions_Test_G1/README.md

 Do the following:

 - Create AWS Organization and invite your account.
 It does not cost.
 - Create an admin group at IAM Identity Center
 - Create a user at IAm Identity Center and add it to teh admin group
 - Attach AdministratorRole to the group

 To ease the experiment

 - Download Google Authenticator to use for MFA (=multi- factor authentication)
 - Set up single sign on.

-- Log in using single sign on.
+Log in using single sign on.
 ```
 aws configure sso
 ```

-- Check if it works.
+Check if it works.
 ```
 aws s3 ls --profile XXXX
 ```

-- Set an environment variable.
+Set an environment variable.
 ```
 export AWS_PROFILE=XXXX
 ```

-- Check if it works (without "--profile XXXX")
+Check if it works (without "--profile XXXX")
 ```
 aws s3 ls
 ```

-For the security

-- Remove AWS Access Key and AWS Secret Access Key from root account
+For the security remove AWS Access Key and AWS Secret Access Key from root account

 ### Prepare CloudFormation template file

-We deploy VPC and Subnet.
+We will deploy VPC and Subnet.

 ```
 WSTemplateFormatVersion: "2010-09-09"